 \paragraph{Witches' Brew.} We implement gradient matching as in \citet{geiping_witches_2021}.
 However, we modify the original attack in the transfer setting.
 The original attack is posed for from-scratch attacks on large models and the objective of cosine similarity of parameter gradients does not scale well to small models.
 For small models (such as the transfer case, where only the last linear layer is retrained), we instead measure similarity in the squared Euclidean norm.
 We refer to this variant as gradient matching with squared error, e.g. Gradient Matching (SE) in table 1.

 \paragraph{MetaPoison} We download premade poisoned datasets for MetaPoison from \url{https://github.com/wronnyhuang/metapoison}, validate their effectiveness and and then deploy our proposed defense using our own surrogate attack at the batch level, which we unroll for $2$ steps as also proposed for the attacks in \citet{huang_metapoison_2020-1}.
 We defend using only the current estimate of the model as discussed in previous sections (instead of replicating the ensemble of 24 models used to create the poisoned dataset in some fashion).
-We train the usual ResNet-18 model on the downloaded poisoned CIFAR-10 for 80 epochs with data augmentations, conforming to the training setup based on which the poisons were created.
+We train the usual ResNet-18 model on the downloaded poisoned CIFAR-10 for 40 epochs without data augmentations, conforming to the training setup without augmentations based on which the poisons were created.
 We download poisoned datasets for a budget of $1\%$ for the bird-dog setting with bird target ids $0$ to $9$ with perturbations bounded by $\varepsilon=8$ in $\ell^\infty$-norm and perturbed by $4\%$ in color space.

-\paragraph{Backdoor Triggers} Also referred to as "patch attacks", this attack was introduced in \citet{gu_badnets:_2019}.
-For this attack we sample a checkerboard pattern, independently for all three colors channels, with a size of 6x6 pixels.
-We then imprint this patch in the lower right corner of all images in the poison set.
-During evaluation we imprint the same patch in the same location for 1000 target images.
-We run this attack with a budget of $5\%$ of the training set, to increase its success in comparison to targeted attacks. \paragraph{Hidden Trigger Backdoor} For the hidden trigger backdoor attack of \citet{saha_hidden_2020} we use triggers identical to the ones used in the original work (see \url{https://github.com/UMBCvision/Hidden-Trigger-Backdoor-Attacks}).
+\paragraph{Hidden Trigger Backdoor} For the hidden trigger backdoor attack of \citet{saha_hidden_2020} we use triggers identical to the ones used in the original work (see \url{https://github.com/UMBCvision/Hidden-Trigger-Backdoor-Attacks}).